 An elbow is an L-shaped fitting that helps to create a 90-degree bend in PEX pipes.
 An elbow doesn't bend the PEX tubing itself.
 Rather, two straight sections of PEX tubing are connected to a 90-degree, L-shaped connector.

-Push-fit 90-degree elbows allow you to push the PEX tubes straight into the elbow, with no other tools directly involved (you may need a PEX cutter and a PEX removal tool, as well).
+Push-fit 90-degree elbows allow you to push the PEX tubes straight into the elbow, with no other tools directly involved (you may need a PEX cutter and a PEX removal tool, however).
 An alternative is the crimp-fit joint system.
 The PEX tubes are pushed over a brass fitting.
 Brass rings are crimped over the ends of the PEX tubing with a special tool.

 PEX Bend Support

-PEX bend supports are quarter-turn metal or plastic devices that hold the PEX in place for a 90-degree turn.
+PEX bend supports are 1/4-turn metal or plastic devices that hold the PEX in place for a 90-degree turn.
 Some supports have nails that allow you to secure the support to the surface below.

 Bend supports generally bring the PEX to its tightest allowable 90-degree turn without folding or crimping.
 Turn radii differ according to PEX pipe diameter.
-For 1/2-inch PEX pipe, the tightest radius is usually five inches.
+For 1/2-inch PEX pipe, the tightest radius is usually 5 inches.

 PEX clamps are individual plastic clips with attached nails.
 The clamps are nailed over the top of the PEX pipe.
-They allow for a range of turns, from tight turns similar to those produced by bend supports up to wide, sweeping turns.
+They allow for a range of turns, from tight turns similar to those produced by bend supports to wide, sweeping turns.

 Equipment / Tools